 Importance of Reports

-When an investor wants to buy shares from the company, he will provide the broker with the balance sheets that should be sent to him.
+When an investor wants to buy shares from the company.
+He will provide the broker with the balance sheets that should be sent to him.
 The broker then uses these reports to calculate the price of the shares and decides whether or not to buy them or not.
 Many firms have their own strategies regarding the usage of the classified balance sheets.
-This is because they are interested in maximizing their profit and lowering the cost of doing business.
+This is because they are interested.
+In maximizing their profit and lowering the cost of doing business.

-The information provided in the classified balance sheets may include the following: Company assets, liability, current and long-term debt, current and short-term equity, property and equipment, net worth, and profit and loss.
+Company assets, liability, current and long-term debt, current and short-term equity, property and equipment, net worth, and profit and loss.
 However, there are some limitations to what these reports can show.
 For example, the company’s assets might include goodwill if it has a balance sheet that also includes the statement of cash flows.
 There are other situations that cannot be solved by these reports.

-These reports are usually sent to investors by brokerage firms and financial institutions that deal with the financing of companies.
+These reports are usually sent to investors by brokerage firms.
+Financial institutions that deal with the financing of companies.
 Investors usually buy or sell stock based on their investment objectives.
 In order for investors to make informed decisions, they need to have a complete picture of their companies’ assets, liabilities, and equity sub-categories.
 For this reason, it is essential that these reports contain all the relevant information that the investors need to base their decisions on.
 It can sometimes be difficult to determine where to start and what to look for, especially for beginners.
 If you are among those investors who want to get in and out of the stock market without having to study too much, the classified balance sheet is the best thing for you.

 One good way to analyze the stock market and spot possible problems is to check out the classified balance sheet for current assets, liabilities, and equity subcategories.
 The sheet should have one line item for each category and should include the name of the category, current assets, and long-term assets.
 There should also be one line item for current liabilities and one for long-term liabilities.
 The report should also list equity shares by category.
 Some investors rely on quarterly reports for analyzing the performance of companies and tracking the changes in stock prices.